kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 Optional annotations are:

-- **attributes**: Defines [Load Balancer Attributes](http://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_LoadBalancerAttribute.html) that should be applied to the ALB.
+- **load-balancer-attributes**: Defines [Load Balancer Attributes](http://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_LoadBalancerAttribute.html) that should be applied to the ALB.
 This can be used to enable the S3 access logs feature of the ALB.
 Example: `alb.ingress.kubernetes.io/attributes: access_logs.s3.enabled=true,access_logs.s3.bucket=my-access-log-bucket`

 - **backend-protocol**: Enables selection of protocol for ALB to use to connect to backend service.
 When omitted, `HTTP` is used.